jjweimer/Qualtrics-CleanR/README.md

 # Qualtrics-Cleaner
-The UCSD Library logs lots of Qualtrics data.
-This is a Shiny app to automate the process of data cleaning and summary statistics
+This is a Shiny app to automate the process of data cleaning and summary statistics for the UCSD Library's Service Stats Qualtrics export